oncody/vue-webpack-tutorial/04-html-webpack-plugin/README.md

 # Open a browser to the address and port outputted from the last command

-# If you see our message from 'App.vue', then vue is working!
+# If you see our message from 'App.vue', then the html webpack plugin is working!